dbdimitrov/BingleSeq/README.md

 *Also, note that Rank-based consensus is yet to be implemented for the scRNA-Seq pipeline.*

 ## Test Data
 As of v0.3.2 BingleSeq features test data for both Bulk- and scRNA-Seq.
 Bulk data - contrast between HSV-1 infected control and interferon B treatment (taken from McFarlane et al., 2019) Single cell data - 10x Genomics public dataset looking at filtered data of 931 cells from a combined cortex, hippocampus and sub ventricular zone of an E18 mouse (Available at: https://support.10xgenomics.com/single-cell-gene-expression/datasets/2.1.0/neurons_900)

+## Footprint Analysis
+As of v0.3.5 BingleSeq features Footprint analysis with viper and regulons from DoRothEA.
+Description to be extended.

 ## Built With